The consistency strength of determinacy when all sets are universally Baire: Getting a translatable structure

-Here $w(Code(\Sigma))$ denotes the Wadge-rank of the canonical code of $\Sigma$ as a set of reals.
-Note that $\cM_\infty$ is well-defined as the direct limit models $\cM_\infty(\cP, \Sigma)$ line up (cf. \cite[Lemma 0.23 and Theorem 4.24]{Sa15} or, in a more general context but for a different notion of hod pair, \cite{St16}).
-Let $\Lambda$ be the canonical iteration strategy for $\cM_\infty$ given by the join of the strategies for its hod initial segments.
-As usual, each $\theta_i$ in our background universe is a Woodin cardinal in $\cM_\infty$ and we write $(\delta_i \mid i<\omega)$ for the sequence of Woodin cardinals in $\cM_\infty$.
+Here $w(Code(\Sigma_\cP))$ denotes the Wadge-rank of the canonical code of $\Sigma_\cP$ as a set of reals.
+Note that $\cM_\infty$ is well-defined as the direct limit models $\cM_\infty(\cP, \Sigma_\cP)$ line up and do not depend on the choice of $(\cP, \Sigma_\cP)$ (cf. \cite[Lemma 0.23 and Theorem 4.24]{Sa15}).
+In fact, by the results of \cite{Sa15}, $V_\Theta^{\HOD} = \cM_\infty$ and there is a canonical iteration strategy, which we call $\Sigma$, for $\cM_\infty$ given by the join of the strategies for its hod initial segments (see also \cite[Section 3]{Tr14} on how $\cM_\infty$ can be represented as a direct limit of a directed system of hod pairs).